 On occasion, both spouses will request a fault divorce and make claims against the other party.
 This is referred to as “comparative rectitude.”
 In these instances, the court will determine who is the most at fault and the other party will be granted the divorce.

 Uniform Marriage and Divorce Act

 The Uniform Marriage and Divorce Act of 1970 (“UMDA”), also known as the Model Marriage and Divorce Act, was enacted in an attempt to make marriage and divorce laws across the states more consistent.
-The UMDA eliminated the need to prove fault in a divorce, and recommended irreconcilable differences as the sole grounds for divorce.
+The UMDA eliminated the need to prove fault, and recommended irreconcilable differences as the sole grounds for divorce.

 As of 2015, only a handful of states have adopted the Uniform Marriage and Divorce Act, however.
 Some of these states have adopted only portions of the act, while others fully adopted it into law.
 The states that have enacted the UMDA include:

 Each state has specific statutes that specify the grounds for which a divorce can be granted.
 For a no-fault divorce, the filing party simply needs to choose the state-offered grounds for divorce, which usually include:

 - Irreconcilable Differences – an irreparable breakdown in the marriage.

 - Incurable Insanity – requires proof that one spouse was, at the time of the divorce petition, and remains, incurably insane.